SERVICES

 What effect does my marital status have on my Will?

-If you are married in community of property the surviving spouse will only be able to deal with their own half of the estate.
+The surviving spouse will only be able to deal with their own half of the joint estate.
+The remaining half will be administered as part of the deceased estate.

-This may mean you should consider whether there will be sufficient cash available for the surviving spouse while the estate is being wound up.
+This may mean that there is insufficient cash available for the surviving spouse while the estate is being wound up, particularly if assets are frozen or tied up in the estate.

-If your estate has to pay an accrual to your surviving spouse, there may be less left for other beneficiaries.
+If your estate must pay an accrual claim to the surviving spouse, there may be less money available for other heirs.

-You may wish to consider whether life insurance is necessary to ensure there is sufficient cash.
+In all cases, you may wish to consider whether life insurance is necessary to ensure there is sufficient cash available for your family during the estate administration period.

 What is an heir?

-An ante-nuptial contract is entered into by two people before they get married.
+An ante‑nuptial contract is a legal agreement entered into by two people before marriage.

-This contract regulates and makes provision for the two parties in the event of a divorce or break up.
-The contract must be registered in the deeds office.
+This contract regulates the patrimonial consequences of the marriage and makes provision for how assets and liabilities will be handled in the event of divorce or death.
+The contract must be registered at the Deeds Office to be legally valid.

 What do common marital arrangements mean?